skoruba/Duende.IdentityServer.Admin/README.md

 - Install the dotnet new template:

-- 🔒 **NOTE:** The project uses the default database migrations which affect your database therefore double check the migrations according to your database provider and create a database backup
+- 🔒 **NOTE:** The project uses the default database migrations which affect your database, therefore double check the migrations according to your database provider and create a database backup

 ```sh
 dotnet new -i Skoruba.Duende.IdentityServer.Admin.Templates::1.1.0